aspose-font/Aspose.Font-Documentation/net/developer-guide/working-with-truetype-and-opentype-fonts/working-with-name-table/_index.md

 As it was mentioned above, "Values of the parameters platformSpecificID, and languageID matter only in the context of the platformID parameter."
 So, when platformID is 0, and this defines the Unicode platform, use *UnicodePlatformSpecificId* enumeration, when platformID is 1 (Macintosh platform), use *MacPlatformSpecificId* enumeration, and when platformID is 3 (Windows platform), use *MSPlatformSpecificId* enumeration.

-Enumerations [*MSLanguageId*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/ttfnametable.mslanguageid) and [*MacLanguageId*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/ttfnametable.maclanguageid) are related to languageID parameters.
+Enumerations [*MSLanguageId*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/ttfnametable.mslanguageid) and [*MacLanguageId*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/ttfnametable.maclanguageid) are related to languageID parameter.
 Use *MSLanguageId* enumeration, when platformID is 3 (Windows platform) and use *MacLanguageId* enumeration when platformID is 1 (Macintosh platform).

 Let's now proceed with the matter of getting and refreshing entries from the 'name table.